qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_legend.rst

 ----------------------

 The :guilabel:`Fonts`, :guilabel:`Columns` and :guilabel:`Symbol` dialogs of the
-legend :guilabel:`Item Properties` tab provide the following functionalities (see figure_composer_legend_fonts_):
+legend :guilabel:`Item Properties` panel provide the following functionalities (see figure_composer_legend_fonts_):

 .. _Figure_composer_legend_fonts: